sdehoti/sp24-lab9/README.md

 2. Add convenience methods save and load to `objects.py`.

 After doing this exercise, explain the strategy you chose, and why.

+We saved and loaded in the same function to reduce the number of tests and lines.
+It looks clean.
+We created a generic_test() function that tested the rest of the cases.

 ### Exercise 2: Refactoring `SaveObjects.save`